Our best tutorial was actually broken (we just couldn't see it)

 The analytics showed what users did.
 The feedback showed why.

+The team fixed everything in 48 hours.
 Added the missing step.
 Replaced the broken example.
 Clarified the confusing parts.
 Added code snippets where users expected them.

 Quantitative data shows behavior.
 Qualitative data explains it.